 Noir Headphone Amplifier

 Noir is a unique low cost headphone amplifier project, comprised of three circuit boards.
 The entire Noir BOM is purchasable from Mouser in a single click.
-Two of the PCBs form pre-made front and rear panels, so obtaining a suitable enclosure is sure to be affordable and easy.
+Two of the PCBs form pre-made front and rear panels so you can easily form an enclosure.
 Very cool!

 Noir exploits the well known advantages of class-A operation and a minimalist all-discrete circuit design.
 The amplifier consists of only two transistors (each operated in single ended class-A) giving a very short and linear signal path.

 There is a 1/4" headphone jack on the front panel, and preamp outputs (RCA jacks) on the rear panel.
 Gain is +6 dB.
 The volume control is an audiophile-quality ALPS Blue Velvet potentiometer.